August 31st

 Commentary:

 • One needs to have faith in himself and his beliefs.
 If need be, he should be able to defend himself.
-'If need be' is instrumental.
+'If need be' being instrumental.
 We are not talking about 'standing ready to fight for no good reason'.
 When one's rudimentary beliefs are being questioned, one should have the courage and confidence to stand up for himself.
 This is very essential.

 pada vigrahaH: